 \subsection{Model with fixed activation rates}

-We have seen how the dynamics affects the mean transition time of wireless random-access models where the activation rates depend on the current queue lengths at the nodes.
-Not much is known in the literature for random-access protocols with dynamic interference graph, even for models with \textit{fixed activation rates}.
-In this section we adapt the theory built in \cite{BdHNS18} and \cite{BdHNS20} to study the effects of the dynamics on these type of models.
+We have seen how the dynamics affect the mean transition time of wireless random-access models where the activation rates depend on the current queue lengths at the nodes.
+Not much is known in the literature for random-access protocols with dynamic interference graphs, even for models with \textit{fixed activation rates}.
+In this section we adapt the theory built in \cite{BdHNS18} and \cite{BdHNS20} to study the effects of the dynamics on these types of models.

 \begin{ass}[{\bf Fixed activation rates}] Assume that the deactivation clocks tick at rate $1$, while the activation clocks tick at rate

 with $\beta, \beta' \in (0, \infty)$ and $\beta' > \beta + 1$.
 Recall that we are interested in the transition time asymptotics as $r \to \infty$. \end{ass}